naodhu/tictactoe/README.md

-## Certainly!
-Below is a complete `README.md` file tailored for your HTML, CSS, and JavaScript-based Tic Tac Toe project.
+## Here is a complete `README.md` file for your Tic Tac Toe project, including links to the live deployed page and the GitHub repository.

 # Tic Tac Toe Game